varshadyavaiah/RED-with-In-and-Out-RIO-queue-discipline/src/traffic-control/doc/rio.rst

 The implementation of support for ECN marking is done in such a way as to not impose an internet module dependency on the traffic control module.
-The RED model does not directly set ECN bits on the header, but delegates that job to the QueueDiscItem class.
-As a result, it is possible to use RED queues for other non-IP QueueDiscItems that may or may not support the ``Mark ()`` method.
+The RIO model does not directly set ECN bits on the header, but delegates that job to the QueueDiscItem class.
+As a result, it is possible to use RIO queues for other non-IP QueueDiscItems that may or may not support the ``Mark ()`` method.

 References